-A scrotal ultrasound scan is a painless procedure that uses high-frequency sound waves to see inside your testicle, and is one of the main ways your health professional call tell whether the lump is cancerous (malignant) or non-cancerous (benign).
+A scrotal ultrasound scan is a painless procedure that uses high-frequency sound waves to see inside your testicle.
+It is one of the main ways your health professional can tell whether or not the lump is cancerous (malignant) or non-cancerous (benign).

-To confirm a case of testicular cancer you’re likely to require a biopsy of the tumour, so that cells can be examined in a laboratory to determine whether the tumour is cancerous.
+To confirm a case of testicular cancer, you’re likely to require a biopsy of the tumour, so that cells can be examined in a laboratory to determine whether or not the tumour is cancerous.

-For most cases the only way to safely take a biopsy is to remove the affected testicle completely, because specialists consider the risk of the cancer spreading to be too high for a conventional biopsy.
+For most cases, the only way to safely take a biopsy is to remove the affected testicle completely.
+This is because specialists consider the risk of the cancer spreading to be too high for a conventional biopsy.